16 Ideas for Delicious Bulletproof Coffee Hacks

 It also stands up well to the heat of coffee, which is not true of quality whey protein.
 Learn more about the benefits of collagen protein.

 Vanilla adds a great flavor and has historically been used as a cognitive enhancer.
-Real vanilla (only about 5% of the “vanilla” people consume) has a super high ORAC score of 122,400.

 You can mix vanilla extract or powder in with your coffee grounds, or add after brewing.
 Or double hack your coffee with some Vanilla Collagen Protein.